KeithHayes23/amplify_react/README.md

 1. Implement search feature in app bar: &#9745;
 2. Re-add subscriptions to CardView for CRUD activities: &#9745;
-3. Add menu to switch from card to table view for devices: WIP
+3. Add menu to switch from card to table view for devices: &#9745;
 3. Implement CI/CD Pipeline for deployment:

 ### OBSOLETE